AlexArellanoATX/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 To quantify how the MechaCar performs against the competition, we design a statistical study to compare cost, fuel efficiency and safety ratings between MechaCar and its competitors.
-Cost (or purchase price), fuel efficiency and safety rating data for competitors' vehicles is likely easily obtained and would allow us to test statistically In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+Cost (or purchase price), fuel efficiency and safety rating data for competitors' vehicles is likely easily obtained and would allow us to statistically test how MechaCar compares to its competition.

-In your description, address the following questions:
+* Test metrics of our Study:
+    *   cost,
-* Test metrics: cost, fuel efficiency (as measured by MPG) and safety rating
+    * fuel efficiency (as measured by MPG)
+    * safety rating

 * Our null and alternative hypothesis for each metric being tested: